giannitedesco/resynth/README.md

 ## Currently Supported Protocols
-Not only can you write arbitrary TCP, UDP and ICMP packets but there are also language modules for crafting packets for the following protocols:
+Not only can you write arbitrary TCP, UDP and ICMP packets but there are also library modules to help with crafting packets for the following protocols:
+- VXLAN
+- DHCP
 - DNS (fairly mature, but could do with adding support for more record types)
 - TLS (early stages, still need support for SSL2 and common extensions, although you can craft arbitrary TLS frames)
-- VXLAN
-- IO packets can be crafted which include the contents of external files
+- I/O: packets can be crafted which include the contents of external files

 ## Why not use $OTHER\_TOOL?